Operator representation of spatiotemporal quantum correlations: Non-representability of general processes

 \section{Non-representability of general processes}

-In this section, we prove a no-go result stating that given arbitrary timelike-separated systems $\Alg{A}$ and $\Alg{B}$, there exists a process $(\mathcal{E},\rho)\in \mathscr{P}(\Alg{A},\Alg{B})$ such that the associated two-time expectation function $\<\,*\,,\,*\,\>$ cannot be represented by the trace of an operator acting on the tensor product of the associated observables.
+In this section, we prove a no-go result stating that given arbitrary timelike-separated systems $\Alg{A}$ and $\Alg{B}$, there exists a process $(\mathcal{E},\rho)\in \mathscr{P}(\Alg{A},\Alg{B})$ such that the associated two-time expectation function $\<\,*\,,\,*\,\>$ cannot be represented by the trace of an operator $\varrho_{\Alg{A}\Alg{B}}$ acting on the tensor product of the associated observables.
 This is in stark contrast to the case when $\Alg{A}$ and $\Alg{B}$ are spacelike separated, since in such a case the correlation function between observables on $\Alg{A}$ and $\Alg{B}$ may always be represented by a bipartite density matrix $\rho_{\Alg{A}\Alg{B}}\in \Alg{A}\otimes \Alg{B}$.
+This is also in stark contrast to the classical setting where $\varrho_{\Alg{A}\Alg{B}}$ is represented by the joint probability distribution associated with a marginal and conditional probability~\cite{PaFu24TSC}.
 Thus, such a no-go theorem highlights a precise way in which quantum theory distinguishes between space and time.